Dove Airlines

 Dove Airlines was an Indian charter airline based in Kolkata.
+On 13 January 2026, it was reported that the airline had entered voluntary liquidation the previous week on 5 January.

 History

 The airline was founded in 2007 and began operations that April.
 The airline was previously owned by Usha-Martin, but they divested their entire stake in the airline in 2015.
 Following the exit from the airline, the loss making Usha-Martin started gaining profits.

 Fleet

 As of July 2022, Dove Airlines does not have any operational aircraft: